 Now that you have all your pieces cut, let’s start assembling.

-Sew with a 1/4″ seam allowance.
+Sew the packing cube with a 1/4″ seam allowance.
 It is a good idea to use a zipper foot for this project.

 TIP: When working with a thin material, it is a good idea to increase your stitch length.
 A setting of 3 on most sewing machines works well.